verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ##### Example: Securing hello-helidon Using Ingress Annotations

 This example uses the `ClusterIssuer` to secure the `hello-helidon` application.
-In this example, we are using the IP `11.22.33.44` to represent the actual NGINX `LoadBalancer` service external IP.
-You should replace this with your actual LB IP.
+This example uses the IP address `11.22.33.44` to represent the actual NGINX `LoadBalancer` service external IP address.
+You should replace this with your actual load balancer IP address.

-Deploy `hello-helidon` using a simple deployment and service with an ingress, using an `nip.io` address that points to the `ingress-nginx` LB endpoint.
-The ingress also is configured with the Cert-Manager annotations to generate a leaf SSL certificate for the application endpoint:
+Deploy `hello-helidon` using a simple deployment and service with an ingress, using an `nip.io` address that points to the `ingress-nginx` load balancer endpoint.
+The ingress also is configured with the Cert-Manager annotations to generate a leaf SSL certificate for the application endpoint.

 **Helidon deployment, service, and ingress**
 {{< clipboard >}}